Our best tips and tricks for using business networking to connect with VIPs.

 It certainly didn’t come easily for me when I first started, either.

-Today, I’m sharing the top questions about building and nurturing a powerful network.
+Today, I’m sharing my answers to five of the most frequent questions I’ve been asked about building and nurturing a powerful network.

 A lot of people think of networking as trading business cards.